-- Recorded two six-game hitting streaks during August -- hit .474 (9x19) with three doubles, a home run and three RBI over the first six-game streak August 13-19 and .348 (8x23) with three home runs over the second six-game streak August 24-30.
+-- hit .474 (9x19) with three doubles, a home run and three RBI over the first six-game streak August 13-19 and .348 (8x23) with three home runs over the second six-game streak August 24-30.

 - Homered in three straight games August 27-30...his seven home runs during the month of August led all Tigers players.

 - Posted a 12-game hitting streak September 8-21, matching teammate Omar Infante for the longest hitting streak by an American League rookie in 2002...batted .341 (15x44) with two doubles, two triples, three home runs and eight RBI.

 - Finished among the American League rookie leaders in numerous categories: second with 19 home runs, 178 total bases and 40 extra-base hits, fourth with 96 hits and 24 multi-hit games, tied for fourth with four triples and a .448 slugging percentage, fifth with 52 RBI and 41 walks, sixth with 17 doubles, seventh with 43 runs scored and eighth with a .316 on-base percentage.

 - Third-lowest among all American League players with only 34.6 percent of his swings put into play (288x832)... fifth-worst in the league by swinging and missing 27.6 percent of the time (230x832).